yellobyte/SoapESP32/README.md

 9) Or **album folder** and **title**:
    **upnp:class derivedfrom "object.container.album" and dc:title contains "Songs"**

-Only Twonky accepted optional **sort criterias**.
+Some server even accepted optional **sort criterias**.
 They define the sort order of the items returned (if any).
 Successfully tested sort criterias were:
 1) Name of title, ascending (default) --> sort criteria: **"+dc:title"**
 2) Name of title, descending --> sort criteria: **"-dc:title"**

-Above list of standardized search/sort criterias is far from being complete.
-If you are interested in this topic, have a look [here](http://upnp.org/specs/av/UPnP-av-ContentDirectory-v4-Service.pdf).
-However, above criterias were the ones I needed/tested and I haven't bothered to try any other.
+Above list of possible search/sort criterias is far from being complete.
+However, those were the ones I needed in a project and therefore only tested.

-File _SoapESP32.h_ provides a few predefined search/sort criterias as used in the software examples.
-You can of course pass any other criteria(s) to function **_searchServer()_** you want to give a try.
-Some servers I tested have answered with _500 Internal Server Error_ and others with a simple browse reply (with or without results) to unknown/unaccepted search requests or search criterias.
+The provided example sketches _SearchServerExample.....ino_ and the accompanying log files _SearchServerExample...log_ demonstrate the usage of the search function **_searchServer()_**.
+The function simply sends a UPnP search request (containing up to two search criterias and an optional sort criteria) to a media server and waits for the server to reply with a list of matching items.

-The provided example sketches _SearchServerExample.....ino_ and the accompanying log files _SearchServerExample...log_ demonstrate the usage of function _searchServer()_.
-The function simply sends a search request (containing up to two search criterias and an optional sort criteria) to the targeted media server and waits for the server to reply with a list of matching items.
+File _SoapESP32.h_ provides a limited number of predefined search/sort criterias.
+Some of them get used in the software examples.
+You can of course pass any other criteria(s) you want to give a try to function _searchServer()_.
+Some servers I tested have answered with _500 Internal Server Error_ and others with a simple browse response (with or without results) to unknown/unaccepted search requests or search criterias.

-Just to give you a better idea, running example _SearchServerExample1_WiFi.ino_ in my home network and searching for all files/folders whose title contains the string "words" (search criteria: **dc:title contains "words"**) produced the following slightly stripped-down result:
+Just to give you a better idea, running example _SearchServerExample1_WiFi.ino_ in my home network and searching for all files/folders whose title contains the string "words" (search criteria: **dc:title contains "words"**) produced the following stripped-down result:
 ```c
 21:48:49.384 > Connecting to WiFi network ..
 21:48:54.201 > Connected successfully.
 IP address: 192.168.1.46